mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 ### `<queries_config>`

-A `queries_config` allows configuring PromQL queries for TSDB updater of CEEMS API server.
+A `queries_config` allows configuring PromQL queries for the TSDB updater of the CEEMS API server.

 ```yaml
 #